stackforge/pecan/docs/source/databases.rst

 There are several approaches to wrapping your application's requests with calls to appropriate model function calls.
 One approach is WSGI middleware.
 We also recommend Pecan :ref:`hooks`.
-Pecan comes with :class:`TransactionHook`, a hook which can be used to wrap requests in database transactions for you.
+Pecan comes with :class:`~pecan.hooks.TransactionHook`, a hook which can be used to wrap requests in database transactions for you.
 To use it, simply include it in your project's ``app.py`` file and pass it a set of functions related to database binding.

 ::